 (a) which commences when the Transaction Platform receives a message which has been initiated by a Customer or external or internal process; and

-and a Transaction may be received by the Transaction Platform via various media types which provide interfaces to:
+Transaction may be received by the Transaction Platform via various media types which provide interfaces to: (1) short message service (SMS); (2) .api messaging; and (3) internet browsers (http), and the like.

 Transaction Platform means SQID’s infrastructure, network equipment and related computer hardware and software: